awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

 ## Metering an Amazon EFS file system<a name="metered-sizes-fs"></a>

-The metered size of an Amazon EFS file system includes the sum of the sizes of all current objects in the standard and IA storage classes\.
+The metered size of an Amazon EFS file system includes the sum of the sizes of all current objects in the Standard and IA storage classes\.
 The size of each object is calculated from a representative sampling that represents the size of the object during the metered hour\.
 An example is the hour from 8 AM to 9 AM\.

 For example, an empty file contributes 6 KiB \(2 KiB metadata \+ 4 KiB data\) to the metered size of its file system\.
 Upon creation, a file system has a single empty root directory and therefore has a metered size of 6 KiB\.